 *Check the journal Aims and Scope for any specific requirements with regard to levels of novelty and/or contribution.

-SAGE is pleased to recommend the Publons Academy.
-The Academy is a free-of-charge, formal training course providing researchers with the skills, connections and experience required to become an expert peer reviewer.
-The course includes:
+The Web of Science Academy offers free-of-charge short courses providing researchers with the skills and experience required to become an expert peer reviewer.
+Courses cover:

-- A certificate and badge on your Publons profile on completion of the course
+A certificate is awarded on completion of the course.